18 Best Places to Visit in California During Winter

 If you’re looking for a getaway to a winter wonderland, Mammoth Lakes, a charming ski town nestled in the eastern Sierra Nevadas, is an excellent option.

-Winter is on the chillier side here, with daytime temperatures in the mid-30s to low 40s and a chance of seeing snow blanketing the ground.
+Winter is on the chillier side here, with daytime temperatures in the mid-30s to low 40s and a decent chance of seeing snow blanketing the ground.
 However, given that Mammoth’s main draw is skiing and snowboarding, most visitors are usually quite excited about the cold!

 Man snowboarding at Mammoth Mountain in Mammoth Lakes, California in winter